 - Office of the Provost, 06/10/10, updated 06/18/10 and 03/26/19

 1.12-2 Leave For Other Reasons§

-In addition to leaves of absence for educational and professional purpose, leaves may be justified for a variety of reasons, including military leave, family medical leave, sick leave, jury duty leave, voting leave, and others.
-Contact the Office of Faculty Affairs if a faculty member serving under annual contract requests use of one of these other types of leave beyond 3 months.
-See Human Resources Policy and Procedures for information on other types of leave:
+In addition to leaves of absence for educational and professional purposes, leaves may be justified for a variety of reasons, including military service, family medical leave, sick leave, jury duty, and voting.
+See Human Resources policies and procedures for information on other types of leave:

 1.12-3 Reassignment of Location§

 Reassignment of location is defined as a change in work location, typically permanent, at the request of the institution.

 - Temporary relocation for the purpose of instruction, field study, study abroad, or Washington semester courses is not considered a reassignment of location.

 - Temporary relocation from campus at the request of a faculty member for other purposes (research, educational or professional development) is considered a professional leave of absence under policy 1.12-1 Educational and Professional Leave.

 If you have questions, please contact the Office of Faculty Affairs.